 Structured, flexible, and robust: benchmarking and improving large language models towards more human-like behavior in out-of-distribution reasoning tasks

-Katherine M. Collins^, Lionel Wong^, Jiahai Feng, Megan Wei, and Joshua B. Tenenbaum.
+Katherine M. Collins^, Lionel Wong^, Jiahai Feng, Megan Wei, Joshua B. Tenenbaum.

 CogSci (2022).
 Invited Talk.
 Awarded Travel Grant for Paper.